EMANG-KAUST/C-SCSA/README.md

-# Signal denoising based on the Schrödinger operator's eigenspectrum and a curvature constraint (C-SCSA)
+# Signal denoising based on SCSA and a curvature constraint (C-SCSA)

 Matlab implementation of the C-SCSA method.